AdaCore/spark2014/lrm/source/subprograms.rst

 High-level requirements
 ^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Language feature:

-   * This language feature defines the dependency relation met by a given subprogram, namely it defines which outputs are dependent on which inputs [that is, it gives the information flow].

-#.
 Needs to be met by language feature:

-   * It shall be possible to specify the dependency relation that is met by a given subprogram.
+   * It shall be possible to specify the dependency relation - that is, which outputs are dependent on which inputs - that is met by a given subprogram.
      *Rationale: To allow provision of at least the same functionality as SPARK 2005 and to allow modular analysis.*